What Henry Nouwen Taught Me About Asking for Money

 It happened to me.
 C.S.
 Lewis called himself the most reluctant convert in all of England.
 I was perhaps the most reluctant fundraiser in my seminary class.
 And then came that first building project — and I had to raise money.
 I honestly didn't know where to begin.

-What changed everything was a mentor who had been doing fundraising for fifty years.
-He looked at me and asked, "Lionel, what are you passionate about?"
+What changed everything was a providential encounter with Bill Walter, then president of Church Growth Services (CGS).
+He had been helping ministries raise money for 25 years and I needed help with a capital campaign.
+I remember him asking me, "Lionel, what are you passionate about?"
 There was no hesitation.
 I wanted to see lives transformed forever by the gospel.
-He looked at me with steady eyes and said, "That's great.
+He looked at me with steady eyes and said, "That's great!
 That is what you are going to talk about during this entire campaign.
 All I'm going to do is show you how to ask people to join you by giving to this God-sized vision."

-When leaders make that shift, it changes almost everything.
-As Nouwen puts it, fundraising is "helping the kingdom come about."
+When leaders make that mental shift from “begging people for money” to pointing people “to a vision that is amazing and exciting,” it changes almost everything.
+Nouwen was so bold to say that fundraising is "helping the kingdom come about."
 We are setting before people a vision to see lives changed forever — and saying, "Come join us."
 When this is done well, it transforms both the gift and the giver.
+This is why Nouwen says “Fundraising is always a call to conversion.”
+Our work of pointing people to give to the kingdom of God changes them.

 If you are a pastor or ministry leader who has ever dreaded a fundraising conversation, I want you to know — that dread doesn't have to be permanent.
 Start with A Spirituality of Fundraising.
 It's a short read, but it has a long reach.
 Let Nouwen reframe the work for you.
 I think you'll be surprised at what begins to shift.